osborngh/osborngh/README.md

 ### Hey there, I'm Osborn 👋

-- 🔭 I’m currently taking a break from programming to focus on my upcoming examination.
+- 🔭 I’m currently taking a break from programming.
-- 🌱 I’m currently learning about Hacking.
+- 🌱 I’m currently learning Hacking and Game Engine Development.
 - 🦿 I'm interested in Computer Science, Physics and Electronics mainly.
 - 💬 Ask me about Python, Golang, Rust, and maybe a little bit of Cpp.
 - 📫 How to reach me: osbornghdev@gmail.com